CoderMJLee/BinaryTrees/README.md

 	@Override
 	public Object left(Object node) {
-		// tell me how get the left child of the node return ((Node)node).mLeft;
+		// tell me how to get the left child of the node return ((Node)node).mLeft;
 	}

 	@Override
 	public Object right(Object node) {
-		// tell me how get the right child of the node return ((Node)node).mRight;
+		// tell me how to get the right child of the node return ((Node)node).mRight;
 	}
 	/********** NodeOperation **********/